dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Start-ProcessWithTimeout.md

 ```

 ### -Timeout
-The timeout in seconds to wait for the process to finish.
+Specifies the timeout in seconds to wait for the process to finish.

 ```yaml
 Type: System.UInt32